Could you be losing control of your job search?

 - You have your heart set on that unicorn of a job that might be posted at the unicorn of a company in Q3: Someone in your ideal company mentioned something might be coming down the pike in a while, so… (*hits pause on job search*).

 - You go on an interview for a job you don’t want just because it feels like progress and feels nice to have someone like you: We’ve all been there, and had conversations for “interview practice,” but too many of these can seriously eat up your time (and your excuses for being out of work).

 - You let your current boss’s moods determine how much energy you put into your job search on a week-to-week basis: This week, nice guy = no work on your search.
 Next week, fire-breathing dragon = long lunches polishing up your resume.

-I’ve personally been guilty of a few of these, and every single one of my clients has, too.
 The truth is that job searches (especially extended ones in a highly competitive market) require a lot of patience and persistence.

 Anyone who’s conducted a long job search will tell you that the right job search mindset is crucial to your eventual success.
 Finding a job feels like running a marathon (or five in a row) and always takes longer and is much more complex than you think.

 If you think you might be losing control of your job search, here’s the job search mindset that helps you get back on track: